-James Claypool was an American Persimmon enthusiast who devoted much time and energy to developing new, hardy, earlier ripening varieties.
+James Claypool was an American Persimmon enthusiast who devoted much time & energy to developing new, hardy, earlier ripening varieties.
 At one point he had over 2000 trees under evaluation!
 The 'Prairie' selections now being introduced are the result of his work.
-Prairie Dawn[TM] features sweet and flavourful, orange-red, seedless fruit.
-Exceptional taste and smooth texture, as well as early ripening makes this a good one to try.
+This one has Yates/Juhl parentage which accounts for its unusually large, early ripening fruit, however Prairie Star[TM] is said to have improved colour and clearness of pulp.
+Naturally compact tree is very productive.